 Developers may amend or withdraw their Proposal by way of an email to the Opportunity Contact and by submitting a notice in the comments section associated with the Opportunity.
 At the end of the Proposal Period, all Proposals become irrevocable.
 A Developer will not change any part of its proposal after the end of the Proposal Period unless requested by the Issuer for purposes of clarification.

-Developers are strongly advised to contact the Opportunity Contact immediately to arrange for an alternative submission method if:
+Developers are strongly advised to contact the Opportunity Contact immediately to arrange for an alternative submission method in accordance with section 14 of these Process Terms if:

 the Developer’s email proposal submission is rejected by the Issuer’s electronic mail system; or